mattmasten/regsensitivity/README.md

 ## Subdirectories

 - regsensitivityStataPackage - Contains all Stata package files.
 - vignette - Contains a vignette showing how to use the module.
-Specifically, it walks throuth the empirical illustration of Bazzi, Fiszbein, and Gebresilasse (2020) that is used in Diegert, Masten, and Poirier (2022).
+Specifically, it walks through the empirical illustration of Bazzi, Fiszbein, and Gebresilasse (2020) that is used in Diegert, Masten, and Poirier (2022).

 ## Troubleshooting